-(ECD)/Tasei OPS 12430 4 Note: The ECD probes should only be removed by medical personnel at the hospital.
-However, when necessary to treat a person, a Police Medic (PM) can remove the probes.
-PM/Police Officer 16.
+The ECD probes should only be removed by medical Note: personnel at the hospital.
+However, when necessary to treat a person, a Police Medic (PM) can remove the PM/Police Officer 16.
 Transports the aided person to the hospital.
 Supervisor 17.
 Retrieves the ECD and discharged cartridge from the authorized member.
 18. Retrieves and properly disposes of any probes that did not make contact with the subject.
 19. Conducts an investigation of the incident.
 20. Notifies the Desk Officer.
-21. If serious physical injury [See Glossary] or death resulted, a. maintains the scene,b. secures the ECD in its present state for evidentiary recording and collection.
+21. If serious physical injury [See Glossary] or death resulted, maintains the scene, b. secures the ECD in its present state for evidentiary recording and collection.
 Desk Officer 22.
-If serious physical injury or death resulted, c. notifies the Police Communications Operator Supervisor (PCOS) to contact the Deadly Force Response Team (DFRT) Coordinator, b. notifies the Commanding Officer (CO) or if the CO is unavailable, initiates the Administrative Duty Coverage procedure [See ADM 2010], c. directs the supervisor to secure the scene and safeguard the ECD for the responding detectives, d. notifies the detective squad in the precinct of occurrence [See Glossary] for response.
+If serious physical injury or death resulted, notifies the Police Communications Operator Supervisor (PCOS) to contact the Deadly Force Response Team (DFRT) Coordinator. b. notifies the Commanding Officer (CO) or if the CO is unavailable, initiates the Administrative Duty Coverage procedure [See ADM 2010], c. directs the supervisor to secure the scene and safeguard the ECD for the responding detectives, notifies the detective squad in the precinct of occurrence [See Glossary] for response.
 Detective Squad 23.
-If serious physical injury or death resulted, a. responds to the scene,b. investigates the incident, andc. downloads the ECD.
+If serious physical injury or death resulted, a. responds to the scene, b. investigates the incident, and c. downloads the ECD.
 B. Reporting and Follow-up After Discharge Police Officer 1.
 Prepares Case Report.
 [See OPS 8110] 2.
 Prepares PDCN Form 258, Use of Force Report.
 3. Forwards PDCN Form 258, before the end of his tour of duty, to the investigating supervisor.
 Supervisor 4.
 Properly disposes of the ECD cartridge, if further investigation is not needed.
 5. Reviews and completes PDCN Form 258.
 6. Prepares a narrative report to his CO.
-7. Forwards PDCN Form 258 and the narrative report, before the end of his tour of duty, to the Commanding Officer.
-Commanding Officer 8.
-Reviews PDCN Form 258 and all reports.

-9. Completes PDCN Form 258.
+- 7. Forwards PDCN Form 258 and the narrative report, before the end of his tour of duty, to the Commanding Officer. - 8.
+Reviews PDCN Form 258 and all reports. - 9.
+Completes PDCN Form 258. - 10.
+Forwards the original PDCN Form 258 and all reports to the Division Chief.